-Georgia Dome is still around if Mercedes-Benz Stadium isn't ready in time for football
+Falcons' new stadium set to open in mid-August; Georgia Dome still available (updated)

-Shortly after the Falcons defeated the Green Bay Packers in the NFC Championship to advance to the Super Bowl, in what was supposed to be the final football game in the Georgia Dome, the team began efforts to start selling off seats to collectors and fans.
+Shortly after the Atlanta Falcons defeated the Green Bay Packers in the NFC championship game, in what was supposed to be the final football game in the Georgia Dome, the team began efforts to start selling off seats to collectors and fans.
 Initial promotions indicated those seats would be removed from the Dome immediately and shipped to buyers between March 15 and April 15.
 Those deadlines came and went, and the site now promises the seats will be sent in “Late Summer.”

 Hmmm.
 Why on earth could the Georgia Dome still need seats?

-Note: [UPDATE: The Falcons announced on Tuesday afternoon that the stadium would open in mid-August, with a Falcons preseason game against the Jaguars on Aug.
-26 now the first event to take place in the new facility.
-Three Atlanta United matches will need to be rescheduled.